Nivolumab (Opdivo®) is used to treat:

 Effects on the kidneys

-- only passing very small amounts of urine.
+- you are only passing very small amounts of urine.

 Raised blood sugar levels